tuda-parallel/FTIO/docs/approach.md

  ## Online Prediction

-The tool `predictor` launches `ftio` in a loop.
+The tool [`predictor`](https://github.com/tuda-parallel/FTIO/tree/main/ftio/cli/predictor.py) launches `ftio` in a loop.
 It monitors a file for changes.
-The file contains bandwidth values over time (see [Quick Start](#quick-start)).
+The file contains bandwidth values over time.
 Once the file changes, `ftio` is called and a new prediction is found. `predictor` performs a few additional steps compared `ftio`:
 * FTIO results are merged into frequency ranges using DB-Scan​
 * Conditional probability is calculated
 * Data is further processed (e.g., average bytes estimation, estimated number of phases,...)